drojaazu/suddendesu/content/entry/rayforce-debug-menus/index.md

 P1 Left/Right moves the camera to the left and right.
 The rows of ships have some parallax to them.

-P1 Up/Down does something (increases/decreases long @ 0x40569C) but no noticeable change visually.
+P1 Up/Down does something (increases/decreases long @ 0x40569C) but produces no noticeable visual change.
 It also looks like P1 Button 1/2 are meant to increase/decrease a value as well, but the value they are changing is being overwritten by 0x28ca8.

 Could use more research by someone feeling up for a challenge.